colepaws/mpv-config/README.md

 # mpv-config
 My public mpv config.
 Nothing more to see.
-Some paths in files are to my PC, fix this if you want.
+Refresh rate change script won't work without nircmd installed to PATH.